efduarte/pincello/fs-basic-communication-tutorial.md

 - **RGB LED:** the red, green and blue pins are connected the microcontroller's `D5`, `D6` and `D7` respectively (with individual 330Ω resistors along the connection).
 The energy pin (the longest one) is connected to `GND`.

-!> **Resistors:** always make sure to use the indicated resistors.
+!> **⚡ Resistors:** always make sure to use the indicated resistors (330Ω in this case).
 If you use the wrong kind of resistor or forget to use one at all, you may damage your components.

-?> **Common Cathode vs. Common Anode:** there are two kinds of RGB LEDs.
+?> **🚥 Common Cathode vs. Common Anode:** there are two kinds of RGB LEDs.
 The above example uses a common cathode one, so the energy pin is connected to `GND`.
 A common anode, on the other hand, should have the energy pin on `3V3`.
 It's easy to confuse between the two, so if your RGB LED seems broken maybe it's the other kind!

 ## 2. Program the Sketch

 As the sketch will make use of a third-party library, you will need to install it first.
 To communicate with the MQTT Broker, a library made by the same person who created shiftr.io will be used: the [MQTT library for Arduino by Joel Gaehwiler](https://github.com/256dpi/arduino-mqtt).
 To install it, go to `Deviot > Find/Install Library` and search for `MQTT Joel Gaehwiler`.
 This search will return only the correct library, so go ahead and install it.
 Now create a `basic-communication` sketch:

-!> **Credentials:** remember to edit lines 5 and 6 of the sketch with the shiftr.io microcontroller token you created in [How to Configure the MQTT Broker](fs-how-to-configure-the-mqtt-broker.md), and lines 11 and 12 with the Wi-Fi settings you will be using.
+!> **🔒 Credentials:** remember to edit lines 5 and 6 of the sketch with the shiftr.io microcontroller token you created in [How to Configure the MQTT Broker](fs-how-to-configure-the-mqtt-broker.md), and lines 11 and 12 with the Wi-Fi settings you will be using.

 ```arduino
 #include <ESP8266WiFi.h>